mikebowler/jekyll_jirametrics/troubleshooting.md

 ### Cycle times look wrong, or items are missing from a chart

-**Cause:** the cycle time start/stop points don't match how your board actually works — most often because the config uses `boards: { N => :default }`, which only fits about half of boards.
+**Cause:** the cycle time start/stop points don't match how your board actually works, most often because the config uses `boards: { N => :default }`, which only fits about half of boards.

 **Fix:** run `jirametrics boards <id>` to see your columns, then set explicit start and stop points with `first_time_in_or_right_of_column`.
 See [cycletime]({% link config_cycletime.md %}).
 The [data quality]({% link quality_report.md %}) section at the top of every report also flags many of these cases.